Let Go (Avril Lavigne album): Critical reception

-Let Go received mostly positive responses from critics, earning a metascore of 68 over 100 on Metacritic, which is based on the collated reviews from 9 publications.
+Let Go received mostly positive reviews from critics, earning a metascore of 68 over 100 on Metacritic, which is based on the collated reviews from 9 publications.
 Rolling Stone magazine's music critic Pat Blashill wrote that the album "comes fully loaded with another dozen infectious hymns of Total Request angst".
 Blashill complimented Lavigne on having a "great voice", adding she crafted the album with "a qualified staff of hitmakers".
 Christina Saraceno of AllMusic noted that Lavigne "handles a variety of styles deftly", while also complimenting her as "a capable songwriter with vocal chops".
 Nonetheless, Saraceno opined that "at her age, one imagines, she is still finding her feet, borrowing from the music she's grown up listening to".
 John Perry of Blender magazine summarized Let Go into an "outstanding guitar-pop debut".
 A review in Q magazine praised Lavigne for displaying "a musical guile way beyond her years".
 Kaj Roth of Melodic felt that Lavigne "sings lovely and some of the songs goes in the Alanis Morissette [sic] vein".
 For Jon Caramanica of Entertainment Weekly magazine (who gave the album a B−), "Lavigne's monochromatic debut set of unimaginative guitar rock is saved only by the earnestness of her songs."